 The person who needs Rhus tox has a sensitivity that makes him very irritable.
 With Rhus tox, it’s all about having to move!
-Anything that causes stagnation within the body such as cold or water or ice will aggravate.
+Anything that causes stagnation within the body such as cold or cold water or ice will aggravate.
 Ice, for its hard, cold quality and the wetness of frozen water, is what a Rhus tox hates the most, perhaps this is why Rhus tox is easily comforted by anything that is warm and encourages a flow within the organism, including vigorous massage.

 The central idea of Rhus tox is stiffness.
 They become all bound-up and unable to release the inner tightness they feel.
 This is seen throughout the Rhus tox symptomatology on all three levels–mental, emotional and physical.

 Rhus tox’s character is a picture of anxiety and restlessness, they are unable to relax.
 Rhus tox constantly needs to stretch.
 They feel the urge to move to loosen up to keep from becoming the image of ice–cold and hard.